digitalcircuit/actinic/README.md

 Actinic [![Build Status](https://travis-ci.org/digitalcircuit/actinic.svg?branch=master)](https://travis-ci.org/digitalcircuit/actinic)
 ===============

-*Note: Git history may be rewritten until everything is stable*

 Actinic interfaces with strands of LED lights to control them in various flashy or useful ways according to music, time of day, and multiple types of animations.
 Currently supports an [Arduino-based LED controller firmware][arduino-firmware], but support can be easily added for other systems.

 ## Building